Samsung 9100 Pro vs 990 Pro: Which One to Choose?

 PCMark 10 Storage Benchmark

 PCMark 10 is one of the most popular trace-based SSD benchmarking software.
 It takes our drives through the real-world work environment to test their capabilities.
-You can choose to run a Quick or Full drive benchmark, where the Full benchmark provides detailed results using prolonged tests for the OS drives.
+You can choose to run a Quick or Full drive benchmark; the Full benchmark provides detailed results from prolonged tests of the OS drives.
 An overall score will appear along with the bandwidth and latency.
 Let’s compare the results of both.

 3DMark Storage Test for Gamers

-3DMark Storage test takes our drives through several tests related to the games, like loading, saving, streaming, and quitting games.
-A better 3DMark score would mean a better performance in gaming.
+The 3DMark Storage test evaluates our drives through several gaming-related tests, including loading, saving, streaming, and quitting games.
+A higher 3DMark score indicates improved gaming performance.

 CrystalDiskMark Peak Read/Write Score (Sequential)